Widex Hearing Aid Cost and Pricing in 2025

 Widex Evoke App

 This intelligent hearing aid, which debuted in 2018, adjusts its sound setting by analyzing the wearer’s current sound environment.
 If you move from a busy restaurant to a quiet park for an evening stroll after dinner, the Evoke hearing aid automatically adjusts so you don’t have to worry about messing with your hearing aids.
+We love this feature, as it allows older adults to have a more natural hearing experience without needing to pull out their phones and make adjustments in the app.
 Evoke devices are available in behind-the-ear (BTE) and ITE models for those who want a specific style.
-If you’re looking for a rechargeable solution, though, you’ll want to consider the Beyond or Moment models since Evoke does not come with rechargeable batteries.

-Widex also makes Evoke hearing aids for those with one-sided hearing loss or single-sided deafness, called Widex Cros and Widex Bicros.
+Widex also makes Evoke hearing aids for those with one-sided hearing loss or single-sided deafness, called Widex CROS.
 We appreciate that Widex offers solutions tailored to all different types of hearing loss.

 Did You Know: